 Having external radiotherapy treatment

-Once you are in the right position the staff leave you alone in the room.
+Once you are in the right position your radiographers leave you alone in the room.
 This is so they are not exposed to the radiation.
-Depending on the type of treatment you are having, you will be alone for a few minutes or up to 15 minutes.
+You will be alone for a few minutes or up to 15 minutes, depending on the type of treatment you are having.
+Some treatments, such as total body radiotherapy can take up to an hour.

-The video below shows how you have radiotherapy:
+The short video below shows how you have radiotherapy:

 Dan (radiographer): Before your treatment starts your doctor will need to work out exactly where the treatment needs to go and also which parts need to be avoided by the treatment.
 To have radiotherapy you lie in the same position as you did for your planning scans.
 We then line up the machine based on your tattoo marks.
 It is really important that you stay very, very still when you are having treatment it is also important to let the radiographers know right at the beginning if you are not comfortable so they can adjust your position.